Tu scendi dalle stelle: Variations and arrangements

+Luigi Tutela composed a song titled "Novena Di Natal", which shares a striking resembles to Liguori's original tune and lyrics.
+It was recorded for Victor by Reverend Francis Auriemma on September 19, 1916, in New York City.

 Domenico Scarlatti used the tune in his Sonata in C major, Kk513.
 Ottorino Respighi adopted the carol for the second movement of his Trittico botticelliano, P 151 (1927), "Adoration of the Magi".

 Anthony Velona and Remo Capra arranged English lyrics upon the original musical composition for a version entitled "O Bambino" (also known as "One Cold and Blessed Winter").
 This version was recorded by several singers in the late 1960s, before the history of the song was widely known, and was partly incorporated into Sergio Franchi's traditional Italian version on his 1965 recording.

 Italian-American tenor Sergio Franchi originally recorded the traditional Italian version on a Durium (Italy) single (n.d.) and a Durium LP released in the US in 1965.
 He also recorded a slightly updated arrangement of this song on his 1965 RCA Victor Billboard Top 40 album The Heart of Christmas (Cuor' Di Natale).

 Contemporary Italian composer Piero Niro has produced a composition entitled Three Variations on "Tu scendi dalle stelle" for a large orchestra (2000).
 Ralph Woodward has arranged the carol for unaccompanied choir.